dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-01-functional-programming.md

 date: 2016-05-01
 ---

-This is the first post of the month and today we're here to write about functional programming.
+This is the first post of the month and today I'm here to write about functional programming.

 ### What is functional programming?